lupyuen/pinephone-nuttx/README.md

     make
     ```

-1. Follow these steps to compile our Zig App and link into NuttX...
+1. Follow these steps to compile our Zig MIPI DSI Driver and link into NuttX...

     -   ["Zig on PinePhone"](https://github.com/lupyuen/pinephone-nuttx#zig-on-pinephone)